chriopter/lcd-alarm-clock-smart/README.md

 - Low Pass Filter, in my case	Resistor with 10 Ω &	Capacitor (0.1 µF)

 ## Wiring Power
 - Wire Up 3.3V and GND Pins of the ESP to the Battery.
 In my testing, the ESP32 even runs on 2xAAA Rechargeable Eneloops (2,4v).
+- If unstable, use DC to DC converter to bring input voltage to 3,3/5v.

 ## Wiring the Low Pass Filter
 The low pass filter is to smooth the signal from the beeper for correct detection.